What can you do with our APIs?

-Once an Assistant has been built on Voiceflow, there are two options for deployment:
+Once an agent has been built on Voiceflow, there are two options for deployment:

-- Dialog API: run the Assistant's state management, and NLU through Voiceflow's Dialog API
+- Dialog Manager API: run the Agent's state management, and NLU through Voiceflow's Dialog Manager API

-- Project API: pull content from the Assistant design by API, effectively using Voiceflow as a CMS
+- Project API: pull content from the Agent design by API, effectively using Voiceflow as a CMS